Boa-Snake-Robot/Boa-Manual/spine_protocol.md

 ### SYNC CONTROL

-The `SYNC CONTROL` message is emitted from the brain to tell the links to enact the latest control message they recieved.
-Any control messages recieved by a link should be deferred (and stored) when recieved, and only take effect upon the reception of a `SYNC SENSOR` message.
+The `SYNC CONTROL` message is emitted from the brain to tell the links to enact the latest control message they received.
+Any control messages received by a link should be deferred (and stored) when received, and only take effect upon the reception of a `SYNC SENSOR` message.
 When this message is emitted, the links should enact the latest control message _as quickly as possible_.
 Using this form of synchronization makes it possible for all links to perform a coordinated movement without any delay between the actuation in each link